mholling/las2poly/README.md

 	$ las2poly --width 8 --discard 0,1,7,9,12,17,18 *.las water.json

+# PERFORMANCE

+Processing numerous or high-density tiles can result in significant memory consumption.
+Observation of memory use is recommended.
+Increase the
+**--width**
+parameter to mitigate this problem by thinning points more aggressively.

+A low value for the
+**--width**
+parameter can also cause normal ground-point separation to be mistaken for water voids.
+This will cause final boundary extraction phase to proceed slowly, with scanline artifacts appearing in the output.

 # LIMITATIONS

-Most voids in lidar data result from pulse absorbtion by waterbodies.
+Most voids in lidar data result from pulse absorption by waterbodies.
 However, other low-albedo surfaces can also produce voids: most commonly, roads, asphalt surfaces and rooftops.
 These may be incorrectly outlined as waterbodies if they are horizontal.